 - You don’t need any herbs to make it (although you can use them if you want to)

-- It’s a more intensive moisturizer than your typical salve
+- It’s a thicker, more intensive moisturizer than your typical salve

 I’ve been applying it at night after I say goodnight to my littles, and once more at bedtime.
-I pop some light, stretchy winter gloves on on my hands to keep my sheets clean, and by morning my dry hands are soft again.
+I pop some cotton gloves on on my hands to keep my sheets clean, and by morning my dry hands are soft again.